kestra-io/docs/docs/administrator-guide/configuration/databases/README.md

 ### `kestra.jdbc.queues`

 Kestra database queues simulate queuing doing long polling.
-They queries a `queues` table to detect new messages.
+They query a `queues` table to detect new messages.

 You can change these parameters to reduce the polling latency, but be aware it will increase the load on the database: